Morpheuslabs-io/sto-as-service-app-ref/README.md

 To determine its URL, have a look at the `Machines` small panel and then right-click on (for example) `truffle/dev-machine` to select `Servers`.
 This will show up a view where the web-app `https` link can be seen at the row `http-server`.
 Please be noted that, all the ports displayed in this view mean to be reserved for external access.

+# Copyright info

+This applicaiton is originally from Polymath, please refer to the license file.